Issue No. 204-205 - December 28, 2000.

 re-establish stability in the region.

-Chechnya's President Aslan Maskhadov has issued a special
+Chechnya's President Aslan Maskhadov has issued

 order on the criminal responsibility of Chechen citizens guilty of